It is the Holy Grail for midlife: restorative, refreshing, rejuvenating, elusive, mystical, and talked about with reverence and desire.

 Lior: The Hush mimics a loving hug around your body, which releases all sorts of positive hormones and makes us feel secure.
 They are scientifically proven to help users relax and lower anxiety because of this Deep Touch Pressure Stimulation effect from the weight.

 Lior: Some people don't enjoy the sensation of being under something heavy because they are used to sleeping with such light sheets.
 We encourage them to try it for 3-4 nights and many report that they end up loving it.
 If not, they can always exchange it for free for a lighter Hush blanket.

 Lior: The inner weighted blanket has pockets which are filled with non-toxic glass sand.
 The pockets reduce the movement of weight around the blanket and evenly distributes it.

 What material(s) do you use, and can I easily wash it?

 Lior: The Hush Iced is made from a patent-pending blend of bamboo and cotton with a bit of spandex.
 It can be thrown in the wash easily, but we recommend hang-drying for best results.
 The inner weighted blanket is probably best spot-cleaned to avoid damage to your washing machine!

 Whatever is keeping you awake at night, it’s worth it to your health and well-being to find a solution.
-Whether that’s HRT (hormone replacement therapy), or a wearable device, or a cooling blanket or clothing, or some combination thereof, there are answers to help you get through the challenging transitional period of perimenopause and menopause.
+Whether that’s HRT (hormone replacement therapy), or a wearable device, or a chilling blanket or cooling menopause clothing, or some combination thereof, there are answers to help you get through the challenging transitional period of perimenopause and menopause.

 Have you tried any of the above?
 We’d love to hear your thoughts on Embr or Hush or any other solution that’s helping you get through the night.
-Please join us in our public forums, leave us a note on the Gennev Facebook page, or join our community in Midlife & Menopause Solutions, our closed Facebook group.
+Please jleave us a note on the Gennev Facebook page, or join our community in Midlife & Menopause Solutions, our closed Facebook group.